Wear a mask.

 Wear a mask!

-It’s been a bit confusing regarding the use of face masks with some of the information flying around between the CDC, WHO, and other experts.
-However, we’ll need to comply since we can’t “blink” ourselves to Mexico or ask Scotty to “beam us” down to the Caribbean.
+It was a bit confusing when the pandemic began regarding the use of face masks with some of the information flying around between the CDC, WHO, and other experts.
+And the latest update from TSA says we’ll need to comply a bit longer since we can’t “blink” ourselves to Mexico or ask Scotty to “beam us” down to the Caribbean.
 And, the latest is that the FAA is leaving the guidelines up to the airlines vs making face masks mandatory.

 Wearing a Face Mask